 While my practice is centered on helping consumers get out of debt and protect themselves and their families in the event of death or incapacity, I am happy to offer additional legal services to my existing estate planning and bankruptcy clients.

-I offer free and confidential initial legal consultations to potential bankruptcy and estate planning clients.
+I offer initial ZOOM legal consultations to prospective estate planning and bankruptcy clients for two reasons:

-Please email me at email@example.com or use the form below to schedule your consultation.
+Please email me at firstname.lastname@example.org or use the form below to schedule your ZOOM consultation.

 - Seattle, Tacoma, Everett, Bellevue, Redmond, Renton, Issaquah, Sammamish, Maple Valley, Burien, SeaTac, and throughout King, Snohomish, and Pierce counties.